America's 50 Best Steakhouses 2015

 When Warren Buffett regularly holds court in your restaurant, you know you’ve got a keeper.
 That’s the case at Omaha landmark Gorat’s, which has been going strong since 1944.
 It remained in the Gorat family until 2012, when it was purchased and given a renovation, but the quality and preparation of the steak (which comes from — where else? — Omaha Steaks) is as good as ever.
 For the true Buffett experience, do as he does and order the T-bone, rare, with a double order of hash browns and a Cherry Coke.

-Porter House New York / Facebook
+#27 Porter House, New York City

 One of the better "chef's steakhouses" around, this warmly furnished Time Warner Center restaurant, with its romantic views of Central Park, lets culinary veteran Michael Lomonaco have fun with a meaty menu whose choices range from roasted beef marrow bones with toast and filet mignon steak tartare to grilled skirt steak with Argentine chimichurri sauce and chile-rubbed 45-day-aged Brandt ribeye.
 Homemade kettle-cooked potato chips are among the ample side dish options.
 There are also plenty of good wines on offer.